irfiacre/irfiacre/README.md

 ### Hi there 👋 I am IRADUKUNDA Allelua Fiacre

-> A passionate, hard-working full-stack software engineer who likes challenges and solving real-world problems by writing clean, well-tested code to ensure the sustainability of built applications.
+> A Passionate Full-stack software engineer who likes challenges and solving real-world problems by writing clean, well-tested code to ensure the sustainability of built applications.

 #### 💻 Projects